 ISO27001 is also widely referred to in ENISA’s official guidelines on assessing DSPs’ security and OESs’ compliance with the security requirements of the first NIS Directive.
 Although the concepts of PSDs and OES will disappear with NIS2, it is likely that the recommended information security standards and control frameworks will not change dramatically.

 Achieving ISO27001 certification may take some time, depending on the level of maturity and governance of your entity.
-Even if NIS2 is not planned for the immediate future, it is an important project that should be undertaken as soon as possible.
+Even though NIS2 won’t go into force until 2024, it is an important project that needs to be undertaken as soon as possible, this is an important project that should be undertaken as soon as possible.

 NIS2: towards a European cybersecurity certification framework

 With NIS2, the European Union is slowly but surely moving towards european cybersecurity certification schemes.
-The details are still to be worked out, but Article 21(3) of the draft text states that ENISA may be tasked with the project by the European Commission.
+The details are still to be worked out, but Article 24(3) of the text states that ENISA may be tasked with the project by the European Commission.

 On this subject, the European Parliament’s rapporteur, Mr. Bart Groothuis, told us: